nadeaujonny/nadeaujonny.github.io/projects/excel-superstore-analysis/index.md

 # Sales Dashboard – Superstore Dataset (Excel)

-> An end-to-end Excel analytics project demonstrating data cleaning, KPI development, pivot-table analysis, and executive dashboard design using a real-world retail dataset.
+> An end-to-end Excel analytics project demonstrating data cleaning, KPI development, pivot-table analysis, and executive dashboard design using a widely used public retail sample dataset.

 ## Overview
 This project analyzes retail sales data using Microsoft Excel to uncover trends in revenue, profit, customer segments, and regional performance.
 The goal is to demonstrate real-world Excel analytics skills used in business environments.